sparkfabrik/company-playbook/content/tools-and-policies/access-to-the-office-during-covid19-pandemic.md

 **No seat is considered personal**.
 When you book a seat for a day you can take the first free seat you spot or prefer.

-Your personal keyboard, mouse and headphones (the stuff you touch) are all in a box in a cabinet in the first room.
+Your personal keyboard, mouse and headphones (the stuff you touch) are all in a box on the shelves in the room adjacent to the meeting room (the first when you enter).
 Take them when you enter and bring them to your desk of choice.
 On each desk you'll find sanitizing wipes and alcohol-based gel. **Before going out, put your things in the box and sanitize the desk with wipes**.
 Please leave the desk clear of devices, books or other objects.

 The use of the meeting room is limited to a maximum of **4 people** at a time, by reservation (same booking rules apply).